 Nothing, If You Back Out With Good Reason

-Other excuses that are considered to be “good reason” are a sick parent or family member, a serious health issue, an accident, or something similar.
+Other excuses considered a “good reason” also include a sick parent or family member, a serious health issue, an accident, or something similar.

 There May Be Consequences If You Don’t Have Good Reason

 Your high school is often part of the early decision application process.
-They sometimes sign off on your early decision application and you backing out could jeopardize future students’ early decision chances if they apply to the same college.
+They sometimes sign off on your early decision application.
+You backing out could jeopardize future students’ early decision chances if they apply to the same college.
 In some cases, your high school counselor may turn around and tell the other colleges you applied to the situation, hurting your own acceptance chances.

 It’s important to note that some high schools won’t even send your transcript or other information to any colleges after you’ve already applied under early decision to one school.

-Offers are Rescinded If You Applied in Bad Faith or to Two or More Schools
+Colleges Rescind Offers If You Applied in Bad Faith or to Two or More Schools

-Some students will actually apply to two or more schools under early decision, but run into a problem when they’re accepted at both.
+Some students will actually apply to two or more schools under early decision.
+Accepted into both, students run into a problem.
 If you decline one and the college finds out about your other early decision application, you may find that they talk to one another and your offer is rescinded from both schools.

 In the same vein, many colleges share “lists” of the students applying under early decision with one another.
-If you apply to two schools under early decision that share these lists, you often will not be accepted to either one.
-College application departments are also tipped off by guidance counselors, alumni, and even classmates.
+Did you apply to two schools under early decision that share these lists?
+Most likely, neither college will accept you.
+Guidance counselors, alumni, and even classmates tip off college application departments..

 Some schools actually require a deposit with your early decision application.
 You probably won’t be getting this returned if you back out of an early decision offer without a good reason.

-Backing out of an early decision offer could have severe consequences for your future, if your reason isn’t about your health or finances.
-If you are considering backing out of early decision, it helps to do your research, but remember this is an honor bound agreement.
-Do not apply for early decision lightheartedly because it could come back to haunt your other college applications and the rest of your academic career.
+Backing out of an early decision offer could have severe consequences for your future.
+If you are considering backing out of early decision, it helps to do your research.
+But remember, this is also an honor bound agreement.
+Do not apply for early decision lightheartedly.
+It could come back to haunt your other college applications and the rest of your academic career.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!